Buick Regal: Third generation (1988)

+Annual changes

 The Regal was initially offered in base Custom and upscale Limited trim lines.
 For 1989, the Gran Sport trim line was added, featuring aluminum wheels, body side cladding and a console-mounted shifter attached to the 4-speed automatic.
-For 1990, the Regal gained the option of the Buick 3.8 L V6.
-The 3800 V6 was unique to the Regal, differentiating it from the mechanically similar Chevrolet Lumina, Oldsmobile Cutlass Supreme and Pontiac Grand Prix.
-Anti-lock brakes were made standard on all but the base Custom cars from 1992, and the grille was redesigned again for 1993.
-Along with the new look came an electronically controlled automatic transmission and LeSabre-like rear lights and bumper.
-For 1993, a driver's side airbag was added, along with standard ABS on all models, standard power windows, and 20 hp more in the base engine due to a revised intake manifold and cylinder head.
+In mid-1990, the Regal gained the option of the Buick 3.8 L V6 with "Tuned-Port-Injection" (TPI).
+The 3800 V6 was unique to the Regal amongst the W-body cars, differentiating it from the mechanically similar Chevrolet Lumina, Oldsmobile Cutlass Supreme, and Pontiac Grand Prix.
+Anti-lock brakes were made standard on all but the base Custom cars from 1992.

+For 1993, the Regal sedan received a minor facelift with a new hood and larger grille more reminiscent of the larger Buick models, as well as larger taillights.
+Along with this change came the introduction of an all new electronically controlled 4T60-E automatic transmission to replace the previous 4T60.
+For 1994, a driver's-side airbag was added, along with standard ABS on all models, standard power windows, and 20 hp more in the base engine due to a revised intake manifold and cylinder head.
 The Limited coupe was deleted; only the Custom and Gran Sport (GS) coupes remained.
-Dual airbags were new for 1995 along with a new interior.